The world is changing in rapid speed. We invite you to pause, reflect, renew your purpose, and see how everything is interconnected.

 Suzanne Holazo Faelnar

-Suzanne is a humanitarian specialist in Preventing and Countering Violent Extremism (PCVE), a writer, and a strong advocate for peace and development in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), with years of experience in Disaster Risk Reduction Management (DRRM).
-She is a co-founder of N.E.T.S.
-Inc., a local NGO focused on environmental justice and indigenous peoples’ rights, and Director of Partnerships for the International Association for Human Values (IAHV-PH) Philippines, Inc., an NGO addressing the Mental Health and Psychosocial Support (MHPSS) needs of people affected by disasters, conflict and violence.
+Suzanne Holazo Gerona Faelnar is a writer, a humanitarian, and a Peace-Development-Security advocate and specialist especially focused on the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) and greater Mindanao.
+She has 17 years of experience in Disaster Risk Reduction Management (DRRM) and disaster response, and has advocated Eco-DRR since 2016.
+She is co-founder and President of the Network Empowering Transformative Societies (N.E.T.S.), Inc., a local NGO focused on environmental justice, environmental litigation, and indigenous peoples’ rights.
+She is also the Director of Partnerships for the International Association for Human Values (IAHV-PH) Philippines, Inc., an NGO addressing the Mental Health and Psychosocial Support (MHPSS) needs of people affected by disasters, conflict, and violence.

 Arthur Bagalacsa is a Real Estate Broker and Sustainability Entrepreneur.
 He advocates designed livable communities, food security, circular economy and inclusive finance.
 He initiated the formation of a number of Homeowners Association using it as a platform and one of the primary ports of call for change and solutions.
 Immediately after his University, he dabbled in different corporate jobs in different capacities: accounting and administration, sales, and security.
 As an avid native tree enthusiast, he looks after more than a dozen of native tree endangered species seedlings.